Expressways of Shanghai: National expressways

 National highways and expressways in Shanghai both have the prefix G, an abbreviation for Guodao (国道), which literally means National roads.
-It is important to note that both grade-separated, controlled-access expressways and normal at-grade highways both have the prefix G. Only the national-level expressways are mentioned here.
+Both grade-separated, controlled-access expressways and normal at-grade highways both have the prefix G. Only the national-level expressways are mentioned here.
 National-highways which are at grade and not controlled-access are also found in Shanghai, and these include G204, G312, G318, and G320.
 Expressways also have green-coloured signs while their highway counterparts have red-coloured signs.